RJ722/weeread/README.rst

     $ pip3 install -r requirements.txt

-Edit the `PATH` variable in `server.py` pointing towards the directory which contains all your weechat logs (defaults to `'~/.weechat/logs/'`).
+Edit the `LOGDIR` variable in `server.py` pointing towards the directory which contains all your weechat logs (defaults to `'~/.weechat/logs/'`).

 Finally, run the server: